hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

 * In ` React Native ` we have differen solutions for **navigation**:
     * There is built-in ` components ` that work on **IOS** only.
 Ofcourse we need a cross-platform solution.
 The following are some cross-platform solutions.
     * ` React Navigation `
-    A **JavaScript** library that provides a simple way to navigate in a ` React Native ` apps.
+    A **JavaScript** library that provides a simple way to navigate in ` React Native ` apps.
 Since it is a **JavaScript** library, this meas that it does not provide *native* **navigation**.
 It is still a good and easy solution.
 However, the instructor has a negative feedback on it(It is still buggy).
 It also has performance issues since it is not *native*.
     * ` Native Navigation `
     a *native* solution.
     * ` React Native Navigation `
-    a *native* solution developed by ` Wix `.
-This is the library that we will use through the coures.
+    a *native* solution developed by **Wix**.
+This is the library that we will use through the course.
 * ` React Native Navigation `
     * If we head to their Github [repo](https://github.com/wix/react-native-navigation), we find that the last released version is v2.
 However, the instructor recorded the course before v2 was released.
 We will follow along with v1 with the instructor.
     * To get the documentation of v1, we change the ` master ` branch to ` v1 ` branch and then open ` docs ` folder.
 There you find the documentation you need to follow along.